graywheels/graywheels/README.md

 - 🎓 **BYU Student** Expected Graduation of April 2027
 - 💬 Fluent in **Mandarin Chinese** with over 9 years of study and real-world application
-- 🧗‍♂️ Skier, swimmer, and lifelong learner
+- 🧗‍♂️ Skier, swimmer, and lifelong learner!
+My friends call me Ozzy!

 ---